xuankimtran/docs-1/pages/katalon-studio/docs/screenshots-videos.md

 permalink: katalon-studio/docs/screenshots-videos.html
 ---

 Test scripts debugging can be time-consuming and challenging for many automation testers.
 Katalon Studio solves this problem by equipping you with the capabilities to capture screenshots and record videos of test execution.
-In this manual, you can learn how Katalon Studio takes screenshots and records videos of test runs; where those artifacts are stored and options of using them to debug.
+In this manual, you can learn how Katalon Studio takes screenshots and records videos of test runs, where those artifacts are stored, and the options of using them for debugging.

 ## Screenshots